 - Once you click "Yes, cancel my registration", your registration is immediately removed from the system.

 89.4% of MTC graduates are employed or continuing their education within six months of graduation.

-The Office of Student Assessment provides a broad range of testing services to support college enrollment, student advanced placement in courses and classroom instruction.
+The Office of Testing Services provides a broad range of testing services to support college enrollment, student advanced placement in courses and classroom instruction.